megharris/cyberockit/images/Assurance Case Comments.md

  2. Meg's Assurance Case -
     Need to remove the string from Inference Rule IR1 down, as it is from Dr. G's original sample.
+         Meg's response: Just uploaded early so team could review the bulk of the project, I still had to finish this.
+Thank you.
     Rebuttal R3 has a conjunction in it.
 Remove the "and expiration time is too long" and make a new Rebuttal.
 This is the  same for Sub-Claim C6.
+         Meg's response: Updated.
+THANK YOU!
     Sub-Claim C5 also has a conjunction in it.
 Remove "and validates against response manipulation" and either fork the line or remove it.
+         Meg's response: Updated.
+THANK YOU!
-    All three undermines have the same UM number (UM1) I dont know if you need to include all three undermines as the evidence they are undermining is already hard-coded into HA.
+    All three undermines have the same UM number (UM1) Meg's response: Updated.
+THANK YOU!
+    I dont know if you need to include all three undermines as the evidence they are undermining is already hard-coded into HA.
 Since all of them have the same answer and final evidence, the ends of the strings look redundant.
+         Meg's response: Agreed.
+REmoved all but 1.
+Thank you!
     This is a very well thought out assurance case!
 Good job!
+         Meg's response: Thanks, Dylan!

  3. Noah's Assurance Case - (comments are for V5)
     In Sub-Claim C9 take out "should", it adds ambiguity and is informal.
 The evidence is given below it to show that this is not an ambiguous statement.